Snawoot/linux-secureboot-kit/README.md

 This command will install required hooks and trigger `kernel-core` package reinstallation to generate all signatures.

-#### Debian 9
+#### Debian 9, Debian 10

-For Debian 9 signing automation available via package hooks and can be installed like this:
+For Debian 9 and 10 signing automation available via package hooks and can be installed like this:

 ```
 sudo make debian9-install